The questions most frequently asked about a visit to The Snow Centre, Hemel Hempstead.

 How old do you have to be to come to The Snow Centre?

-If you’d like to come along for a fun session on the snow, we offer Ringo Slide Sessions from 4 years and upwards.
+If you’d like to come along for a family fun session on snow with the kids, why not try a Ringo Slide Session from 4 years and upwards.

 Can I use the slope if I’ve never skied or snowboarded before?

-Safety of all our guests is always at the top of the agenda, and for that reason we insist on a beginner taking lessons before taking to the slope.
-For your own safety and for the safety of other slope users, guests purchasing a Lift Pass for the Main Slope must be able to meet our minimum standard of being able to control speed and direction, perform controlled linked turns and use the button lift unassisted.Anyone who cannot meet these standards must book a lesson with one of our instructors.
+Safety of all our guests is always at the top of the agenda, and for that reason we insist on a beginner taking lessons before heading onto our Main Slope.
+For your own safety and for the safety of other slope users, guests purchasing a Lift Pass for the Main Slope must be able to meet our minimum standard of being able to:

-If you’d like to come along for a fun session on the snow with no experience necessary, we offer Ringo Slide Sessions from 4 years and upwards.
+Or why not come along for a fun snow session, with no experience necessary, why not try a Ringo Slide Session - great fun for the whole family, from 4 years and upwards.

 Can I teach my friend to ski or snowboard?